marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 Some tries to re-check what is it (to enable all TLS under settings; switch rules for zones; other tweaks).

-Found that with disabled SmartScreen URL is opened good with Internet Explorer 11.
+Found that after all changes and with disabled SmartScreen - URL is opened good with Internet Explorer 11.

 But anyway with trouble result during scipts (powershell).